Corbin Carroll Player Props: Diamondbacks vs. Brewers

 Corbin Carroll At The Plate

-- Carroll has an OPS of .693, fueled by an OBP of .268 and a team-best slugging percentage of .425 this season.
+- Carroll has a double and two home runs while hitting .250.

-- In 60.0% of his games this year (six of 10), Carroll has picked up at least one hit, and in three of those games (30.0%) he recorded multiple hits.
+- Carroll has picked up a hit in six of 11 games this year, with multiple hits three times.

-- He has hit a home run in two of 10 games played this season, and in 4.9% of his plate appearances.
+- He has homered in two of 11 games played this season, and in 4.9% of his plate appearances.

-- Carroll has driven in a run in three games this year (30.0%), including one multiple-RBI game.
+- Carroll has driven in a run in three games this season (27.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.